 - Shortness of breath or chest pain – symptoms of a possible pulmonary embolism (blood clot in the lung) or pneumonia (lung infection).

-- Dizziness, confusion, slurred speech, and/or numbness – these can all be signs of a postpartum stroke.
+- Dizziness, confusion, slurred speech, and/or numbness can all be signs of a postpartum stroke.

 - Severe headaches and/or seizures– can be from elevated blood pressure (i.e., postpartum preeclampsia) and/or a postpartum stroke.

 I advise all new moms to listen to their bodies and trust that if something seems “wrong” or “off” after giving birth, there is probably a serious issue that needs to be addressed.
-If a mother seeks medical treatment, and her concerns are minimized or ignored, it’s essential to seek a second (or third) opinion.
-New mamas need to remember that they need to take good care of themselves during the postpartum period.
-This will help you be able to take the best possible care of their newborn babies.
+If a mother seeks medical treatment and her concerns are minimized or ignored, it’s essential to seek a second (or third) opinion.
+New moms must remember to take good care of themselves postpartum.
+This will help you take the best possible care of your newborn babies.
 The first step in postpartum self-care is to be educated on what to expect and how to proceed if any problems arise.